 Don’t forget to carry the items you use every day to maintain your hygiene and cleanliness.
 Make sure the kids carry their toothbrush, towels, and other personal items.
 If you have teenage daughters, make sure you carry some female hygiene products.
 Bring sunscreen too!

 12. Garbage bags

 It’s important to ensure that you leave the campground cleaner than you found it.
 You should put all your trash in garbage bags and dump it at the designated spot in the campground or take it with you if there isn’t one.

 13. First aid kit

 You never know what will happen when you are out there in the woods.
 Your kid may have an accident or fall ill during the trip.
-A first aid kit can be vital when someone needs immediate attention, such as stopping the bleeding from a wound and disinfecting it.
+A first aid kit (affiliate link) can be vital when someone needs immediate attention, such as stopping the bleeding from a wound and disinfecting it.
 Don’t forget to bring any prescription medicine that you or your kids may be taking.